 “a perfect solution” (106)

 To be fair, some of these are less egregious.
 For example, the last is from a line of dialogue and people do often call something “a perfect solution.”
 But what does it mean that a flower is perfectly carved?
-Maybe the flowers are symmetrical and carved with Escher-esque precision or maybe they spring from the sides of the clock with the silky lightness of real blossoms.
+Maybe the flowers are symmetrical and carved with Escher-like precision or maybe they spring from the sides of the clock with the lightness of real blossoms.
 Consistently describing things as “perfect” is a cop-out.
 Any word used ad nauseum makes me question how much vision the writer has in driving the action.
 The story is unique enough, but I wanted more creativity and variety in the descriptive passages.
 So much of this book is about the circus as scenery, and oh, have you heard?—it’s perfect.

 Another shortcoming of Morgenstern’s descriptive writing is her tendency to double her sentences; as in, she has a sequence of sentences that all restate the same point.
 Things get redundant:

 Every element of the circus blends together in a wonderful coalescence.
 Acts that have been training in separate countries on separate continents now perform in adjacent tents, each part melding seamlessly into a whole.
 Each costume, each gesture, each sign on each tent is more perfect than the last.
 The air itself is ideal . . .
 (121)

 Everything in this tent is white.
 Nothing black, not even stripes visible on the walls.
 A shimmering, almost blinding white.
 There are trees and flowers and grass surrounding twisted pebble pathways, every leaf and petal perfectly white.
 (321)